amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 Option 2:  `grunt webdriver:test`.
 This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
 Refer to the ./test/config of jasmine-bdd

-To execute tests on mobile device use : `npm run test-mobile`

 Note: Before running mobile tests, perform the requisite Appium setup.
 For hassle free Appium setup on OSX refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) OR refer [Appium Docs](http://appium.io/getting-started.html?lang=en)